timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 ```

 <Highlight type="note">
-Background are disabled to prevent continuous aggregate refresh jobs from
+Background jobs are disabled to prevent continuous aggregate refresh jobs from
 updating the continuous aggregate with incomplete/missing data.
 The continuous
 aggregates must be manually updated in the required range once the migration is
 complete.